Table of contents

 - A claim for a way of using something

-Dependent claims always refer to an earlier claim or an independent claim and limit their scope.
-Dependent claims are consequently comparatively narrow as they limit the scope of a previous claim.
+Dependent claims refer to an earlier or independent claim and limit their scope.
+Dependent claims comparatively narrow the scope of a previous claim.
 Moreover, dependent claims hone the protection that is sought for an invention.

-Additionally, dependent claims might also include further nonessential characteristics and even the trivial aspects and optional features that are not specified in the independent claim.
+Additionally, dependent claims might include other nonessential characteristics and even the trivial aspects and optional features not specified in the independent claim.

-These are the primary types of patent claims.
-Overall, patent claims need to be drafted carefully, with meticulous attention to detail, to ensure that the invention receives the patent protection required and to make sure that the invention is guarded against infringers.
+Overall speaking, patent claims need to be drafted carefully, with meticulous attention to detail, to ensure that an invention receives the patent protection required and that the invention is guarded against infringers.